 The reservoir consists of Late Jurassic sandstones, deposited in a shallow marine environment.
-The reservoir lies at a depth of 4,050-4,200 metres and the quality varies but is generally poorer than the Tambar main field.
-The field is produced by pressure depletion, and the reservoir is believed to be compartmentalised.
+The reservoir lies at a depth of 4050-4200 meters and the quality varies but is generally poorer than in the Tambar main field.
+The field is produced by pressure depletion.
+The reservoir is believed to be compartmentalized.

 Tambar East is an oil field in the North Sea developed with one production well drilled from the Tambar facility.
 The field location is shown in Figure 3.14.
-The oil is transported to Ula via Tambar.
+The produced fluids are transported to Ula via Tambar.
 After processing at Ula, the oil is exported in the existing pipeline system via Ekofisk to Teesside in the UK.